erikyao/erikyao.github.io/_posts/2014-09-07-probability.md

 	* Continuous
 * Discrete random variable are random variables that take on only a countable number of possibilities.
 	* \\( P(X = k) \\)
+	* described by PMF
 * Continuous random variable can take any value on the real line or some subset of the real line.
 	* \\( P(X \in A) \\)
+	* discribed by PDF and CDF

 ## 6. PMF: Probability Mass Function